 Epi-Lasik is very similar to PRK.
-With Epi-LASIK a special epi-keratome is used to precisely separate a very thin layer of epithelial tissue from the cornea, much like peeling an orange.
+With Epi-LASIK a special device, an epithelium-keratome, is used to precisely separate a very thin layer of epithelial tissue from the cornea, much like peeling an orange.
 After the cornea is treated with the excimer laser and the refractive error is corrected, a soft contact lens is used as a bandage to cover the cornea and allow the eye to heal, as with PRK.
-The healing time for Epi-LASIK is generally faster than with PRK, and there is usually less discomfort for the patient.
+The healing time for Epi-LASIK is generally faster than with PRK, and there is usually less discomfort for the patient than for a PRK.

 Custom Laser Vision relieves the glare, halos around lights, and after-images experienced by many patients.
 It also reduces or eliminates poor contrast, the hazy or blurry vision that occurs for some individuals under low light conditions such as dusk or dawn, or when it is raining.

 All human eyes suffer from optical aberrations or distortions.
 Most people have mainly lower-order aberrations (myopia, hyperopia, and astigmatism), easily corrected by traditional methods such as glasses and contact lenses, or by standard laser vision correction procedures.
 Many people, however, have higher-order aberrations which cannot be measured with a standard refraction or treated with glasses or contacts.
 They are measured by scanning the eye with a computerized instrument called an Aberrometer, which measures the total amount of aberrations in the eye, including the familiar refraction, and transforms this data into a wavefront map.
 The aberrometer findings are then transferred and loaded into the excimer laser.
 The laser ablation pattern to improve your vision is derived from the total set of aberrations in the scan, which includes the refraction used for standard laser vision correction, and the higher order aberrations identified by aberrometry.